 The greatest danger of Carbon monoxide exposure is to unborn babies, newborns, and older persons with heart disease or respiratory illness.
 Pregnant women, infants, and individuals with lung disease are also especially vulnerable to Carbon monoxide exposure.

 The unborn child receives less oxygen than it should because blood is redirected from the placenta to the mother.
 This problem can be exacerbated if the mother smokes cigarettes while pregnant or has high levels of Carbon monoxide in her home.
-This results with very bad air quality at home.
+This results in very bad air quality at home.

 See Related: Is Parchment Paper Compostable?